Morse inequalities for the Koszul complex of multi-persistence: Preliminaries

-Notice that chain complexes with distinguished bases constitute a rather general setting, since chain complexes canonically associated with many combinatorial or topological objects (such as simplicial complexes, cubical complexes, finite CW complexes) fall within this definition.
+We underline that based chain complexes constitute a rather general setting, since chain complexes canonically associated with many combinatorial or topological objects (such as simplicial complexes, cubical complexes, finite CW complexes) fall within this definition.

 As an example, an \emph{abstract simplicial complex} $\Delta$ given by a collection of non-empty finite subsets of a given set $S$, with the property of being closed under taking subsets, can be regarded as a cell complex as follows: each $\sigma\in \Delta$ containing $q+1$ elements can be viewed as a $q$-cell, and called a $q$-\emph{simplex}, and in particular singletons are called vertices.
 Fixing an ordering for vertices induces an ordering on the elements of each simplex, and one can define the incidence function